lezzhov/learning_to_rank/README.md

 # Model

 I used LightGBM due to its simplicity and support of learning to rank tasks.
 Light GBM is a gradient boosting framework that uses tree based learning algorithm.
 Light GBM grows tree vertically while other algorithm grows trees horizontally meaning that Light GBM grows tree leaf-wise while other algorithm grows level-wise.
 It will choose the leaf with max delta loss to grow.
-When growing the same leaf, Leaf-wise algorithm can reduce more loss than a level-wise algorithm:
+When growing the same leaf, Leaf-wise algorithm can reduce more loss than a level-wise algorithm.

 ![alt text](https://lightgbm.readthedocs.io/en/latest/_images/leaf-wise.png)